smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 * Added a toggle to the Indicators Blueprint to toggle an alert sound on and off.
 Make sure you've uploaded the alert.txt file to the MELODIES folder to make this work.

 **V1.56:**
 * Re-added the Lifetime option.
 This option resulted in errors in older Awtrix firmware.
-Make sure you have at least Awtrix Light firmware version 0.58 installed to let this work properly.
+Make sure you have at least Awtrix 3 firmware version 0.58 installed to let this work properly.
 * Up to 3 Ulanzi displays now support the middle button to dismiss a notification for you people with multiple clocks in your home.
 * Streamlined some code to make it future-proof.